26 Ways to Feel Full While Eating Less

 Yes, having a cleaner kitchen leads to less overeating, but we're specifically talking about cutting out the junk food in your diet.
 You can help accelerate your weight-loss success by removing these worst, hunger-inducing ingredients and their common food culprits from your kitchen.

 It might be "sugar-free" but don't take that as an excuse to overindulge.
 Artificially-sweetened drinks have been known to ramp up your appetite even more than real sugar because these ingredients bypass evolutionary satiety mechanisms.
 According to a study in the British Journal of Nutrition, researchers found that while drinks sweetened with glucose and fructose (two components of regular table sugar) increased satiety and decreased the hunger hormone ghrelin, drinks sweetened with an artificial sweetener were not able to affect satiety hormone signaling at all.
-Not to mention, artificial alternative have been associated with destroying proper gut health.
+Not to mention, artificial sugar alternatives have been associated with destroying proper gut health.

 Toss the Junk Food

-It's no wonder food manufactures would take the bet that "You can't eat just one!"
+It's no wonder food manufacturers would take the bet that "You can't eat just one!"
 The odds are in their favor!
 Junk foods are chemically-engineered to trick your brain into thinking you're still hungry.
 "Essentially, these foods are calorically dense but lack actual nutrition.
 So, you have to eat more and more of the food before your brain gets the message that you are actually full," shares Rebecca Lewis, RD for HelloFresh.
 That's because scientists have discovered the perfect blend of additives, flavors, and textures that hack our evolutionary nutrient receptors.
 These processed foods stimulate such a strong reward connection in our brains that it tricks our brains into thinking we need the food, making it very easy to overeat.

 Say "No" to Fat-Free